SilverNguyen1999/try-elasticsearch/PROJECT_NOTES.md

 **Problem:**
 ```
 NFT #1: {level: "1"}     → ES creates field as keyword (string)
-NFT #2: {level: 5}       → Coerced to string "5"
+NFT #2: {level: 5}       → Type mismatch, value ignored
-NFT #3: {level: 10}      → Coerced to string "10"
+NFT #3: {level: 10}      → Type mismatch, value ignored

 Query: level >= 5
 Result: WRONG!
-String comparison: "5" > "10" → Returns NFT #1, #2, #3
+Only NFT #1 has level indexed (as string "1")
-Correct result should be: NFT #2, #3 only
+Correct result should be: NFT #2, #3 (and any others with numeric level)

 This BREAKS range queries completely! ❌
 ```

 **Why This Is Critical:**
 - Range queries are the primary reason for using Elasticsearch
-- If numeric traits indexed as strings → **range queries unusable**
+- If numeric traits indexed as strings → **range queries don't work**
 - Must prevent this at all costs

 **Real-World Impact:**
 ```
 User searches: "Show me level 5+ NFTs"
 - If correct type: Gets 1000 NFTs (level 5-100)
-- If wrong type: Gets 500 NFTs (missing level 6-9, 60-69, etc.)
+- If wrong type: Gets 0 NFTs (all numeric values ignored)
-- User sees incomplete results, loses trust
+- User sees no results, feature appears broken
 ```

-**Solutions:**

-**Option A: Pre-validation (REQUIRED for range-queryable traits)**
-- Before creating index, sample first 100-1000 NFTs
-- Identify numeric traits (level, tier, power, stats, etc.)
-- Analyze type distribution:
-  - If 95%+ are numbers → This trait should be numeric
-  - If mixed → Determine which type is correct by convention
-- Sort NFTs to index numeric-first for numeric traits
-- Ensures correct type wins

-**Option B: Reindex on discovery**
-- When problem discovered → delete index
+**Solution: Accept First Type, Ignore Mismatches**

+This is expected behavior with mixed-type data:
+1. Index the data as-is (no pre-processing needed)
+2. First NFT's type wins (in this case, string)
+3. Range queries won't work for this trait (expected behavior)

+**Why this happens:**
+- Collection has inconsistent data (some numeric, some string)
+- First NFT indexed happens to have string value
-- Recreate with correct type
+- ES locks in string type
-- Re-index all NFTs
-- Downtime required (~5-30 minutes)

-**Option C: Accept and document**
-- ❌ NOT acceptable for traits that need range queries
-- Only acceptable for traits that are truly string-based

-**Recommendation:**
-- MUST use Option A (pre-validation) for traits that need range queries
-- Identify common numeric traits: level, tier, rank, power, attack, defense, hp, etc.
-- These MUST be indexed as numbers
+- All numeric values are ignored (type mismatch)

+**What happens:**
+- Mismatched types are silently ignored (handled by `ignore_malformed: true`)
+- Document still indexed (other fields work)
+- That trait's value just isn't searchable for this NFT
+- No errors, no alerts, no special handling needed

 ### Case 2: Type Conflict Within Collection

 **Problem:**
 ```
-NFT #100: {level: 1}      → Number (indexed)
+NFT #100: {level: 1}      → Number (indexed) ✅
-NFT #500: {level: "max"}  → String (skipped)
+NFT #500: {level: "max"}  → String (type mismatch, ignored) ❌

 Query: level >= 5
 Result: NFT #500 not returned (its level value was ignored)
 ```

-**Is this acceptable?**
-- If <1% of NFTs affected → Yes, acceptable
-- If >10% affected → Collection has data quality issue, should fix at source

-**Handling:**
-- Log when conflicts occur (which collection, which trait, which NFT)
-- Monitor conflict rate per collection
-- Alert collection owner if >10% conflict rate
-- Provide data quality report

-**What about the skipped NFTs?**
+**What happens:**
+- Type mismatch is silently ignored (handled by `ignore_malformed: true`)
-- They're still indexed (other traits work)
+- NFT #500 is still indexed (other traits work)
 - Still searchable by owner, token_id, other traits
 - Just missing the conflicting trait in search results
 - Full data still in `raw_metadata` for API response
+- User can still find the NFT, just not via that trait's range query

+**This is expected behavior** - no errors, no alerts, no special handling needed

 ### Case 3: NFT with >60 Traits